eliraffo/eliraffo.github.io/OBA444/README.md

 Conducted by Trenten Meyer, Elijah Raffo, Johnny Whitaker

 ## Overview
+Our project recorded data on video game accessories, consoles, and games.
+We produced an ER diagram, relational schema, and MySQL database built to the second normal form.
+The result of these outputs allowed us the ability to run queries that answer real world consumer questions.

 ![Entity Relationship](DB_EntityRelationship.png)
-Recorded data on video game accessories, consoles, and games.
-Produced an ER diagram, relational schema, and MySQL database built to the second normal form.
-Ran and presented queries that answer real world consumer questions.

 ## Guide
 Over 15 days we collected [data](https://github.com/eliraffo/eliraffo.github.io/tree/master/OBA444/DB_Excel.xlsx) from Amazon relating to 15 different games, accessories, and consoles.
 We then designed a database to store all the pertinent data we collected.
 Above you can see an Entity Relationship Diagram which displays the design of our database.